iocfinc/100DaysOfML/Logs.md

 Still trying to train my network.
 Figuring out what hyperparameters to use to meet the specifications.
 This is really intensive and eats a lot of time.
 I am planning to sleep for now and proceed with training later.
 My plan is this: I will be methodical in searching for the hyperparameters.
 It looks like 30 nodes, 0.5 learnrates work.
 To save time, I have to watch advanced lessons in the subject so that I don't waste it waiting for the training to complete.
 Hopefully I will get this done by today.

 And I fucked it up, big time.
 I was wondering why I only pass the unit test when I manually change the learning rate below to 0.5.
 Turns out I was supposed to actually call a variable self.lr as the learning rate.
 Big setback.
 But will continue on nonetheless.
 I am already in bed.
-I want to rest my back.:cries: This is fun.
+I want to rest my back. :trollface: This is fun.

 So final update is I was able to pass my first project in the Deep Learning Nanodegree course.
 Had to play around with the hyper parameters and counter-intuitively, not all learning rates should be small.
 My learning rate for this was 0.7 with 5 hidden nodes and 2000 iterations.
 I received Training loss < 0.08 and a Validation loss < 0.18 I think.
 I'm sure it met the specifications of the Udacity's project as I just received a response from the reviewer that the project passed.